visgl/loaders.gl/website/docs/api-reference/specifications/writer-object-format.md

-# Writer Object Format
+# Writer Object Specification

-To be compatible with `@loaders.gl/core` functions, writer objects need to conform to the following specification:
+To be compatible with `@loaders.gl/core` functions such as `encode`, writer objects need to conform to the following specification:

 ### Common Fields